cherylmbani/Event-Guest_List-Manager/README.md

 # Event-Guest_List-Manager
-# Guest List Manager
+# Introduction

 This is a simple project that allows users to add, manage, and remove guests for an event.
 It includes features like limiting the number of guests, RSVP toggling, and guest removal.

 ## Features

-- Add guests using a form
+- Add guests using a form  and input elements
 - Prevent empty submissions
 - Limit the guest list to 10 names
 - Toggle RSVP status (Attending / Not Attending)